jeya-maria-jose/Cuff_less_BP_Prediction/README.md

 # Cuff less Blood Pressure Prediction

-Prediction of Blood Pressure from EEG and PPG signals using regression methods.
+Prediction of Blood Pressure from ECG and PPG signals using regression methods.

 ### Dataset: